awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 View more AWS videos on the [Amazon Web Services YouTube Channel](https://www.youtube.com/user/AmazonWebServices)\.

 **Systems Manager Supported Regions**
-AWS Systems Manager is available in the AWS Regions listed in the [AWS Systems Manager Supported Regions](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) table in the *AWS General Reference*\.
+AWS Systems Manager is available in the AWS Regions listed in [Systems Manager Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.
 Before starting your Systems Manager configuration process, we recommend that you ensure the service is available in each of the AWS Regions you want to use it in\.
 For on\-premises servers and VMs in your hybrid environment, we recommend that you choose the Region closest to your data center or computing environment\.

 **Systems Manager Pricing**